bhimsen92/YAIL/README.md

 There is no restriction on creation of variables, you can create them where ever you want and whenever you want.

+Multiple assignments are not allowed.
+So following code snippet will through an error and is in accordance with Functional language.

+    Int a = 12;
+    a = 34; # error

 ## Making Decisions
 You can control the flow of your program using good old if, else or elif structure.
 As in <i><b>Java</b></i> the coditional expression must result in boolean value otherwise error will be thrown.